gyr1967/e-shop/README.md

 * have a MongoDB instance running on localhost:27017
 * MongoDB instance should have a database named 'e-comm' with two collections names 'products' and 'users'
 * voila!

+When signing up the name must be at least 2 chars long, the email must be of valid syntax and the password must be strong.